Southern Utah man allegedly carves profane word into woman’s stomach

 The woman further told police that Wall had been a good friend to her and had lived with her prior to the assault, the report states, noting that Wall had also “been a caretaker for her medical needs.”

-“Officers were able to see the scaring on her stomach that was consistent with her statements,” the officer stated.
+“Officers were able to see the scarring on her stomach that was consistent with her statements,” the officer stated.

 Officers responded to the woman’s home Monday on a report that Wall had been at the home making threats.
 Wall was located and arrested shortly thereafter.